JamesSinnott1994/Quiz-Game/README.md

 - Secondary / Future Features:
     - Timer that displays how long the game has been on-going OR countdown to answer a question.
-    - Display score that player has achieved after answering questions correctly.
     - Ability to select questions based on a particular topic.
     - Ability to select questions based on a particular difficulty.
     - Background music and sounds for the game.